Back to All Events

 World-class guitarist José Neto and his band, the Netoband, have been performing together for over 25 years.
 For the last 18 years, Neto has also been touring internationally as Steve Winwood’s guitarist, collaborating on numerous songs and projects together.
 Neto’s life and diverse musical journey from Brazil to the United States and England was the subject of the award-winning documentary, The Man Behind the White Guitar, which was released to international film festivals in 2019.

-The Netoband features Frank Martin – piano, Celso Alberti – drums, José Neto – guitar, Scott Thompson – bass.
+The Netoband features Frank Martin – piano, Celso Alberti – drums, José Neto – guitar, Gary Brown – bass.

 Glass Brick Boulevard